dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 When your subscription renewal payment fails you will receive a dunned invoice and an email that will include details about the failure.

 If this happens please don't panic: your account will not be canceled and your domains will continue to resolve.
 We are well aware that credit cards expire and wallets are lost.
-That's why we give our customers plenty of time (more than 2 weeks) to resolve their payment issues.
+That's why we give our customers plenty of time to resolve their payment issues.
+Since the first failed payment attempt **you have 20 days to settle your balance**.

 **Our system will try to renew the subscription and collect the payment daily** during that period.
 You will be notified about the outcome of these attempts.